-The victorious conclusion of the epic war of national and social liberation of your people achieved not only its immediate aim-the destruction of the reactionary-feudalistic, compraclasses-but served the whole progressive world by striking a heavy blow at the strongest imperialist power existing, by becoming a giant reinforcepeople all over the world and by strengthening the great camp of Socialist construction.
+The victorious conclusion of the epic war of national and social liberation of your people achieved not only its immediate aim-the destruction of the reactionary-feudalistic, compradore-capitalist and pro-imperialist classes-but served the whole progressive world by striking a heavy blow at the strongest imperialist power existing, by becoming a giant reinforcement to the ranks of the peace-loving people all over the world and by strengthening the great camp of Socialist construction.
 I express my sincere hope that the Chinese people -under the Marxist-scientific leadership of the Communist Party-will soon enter the next, Socialist stage on their victorious march towards the ultimate destination, a Communistcollective society.

 I myself am a member of a collective village in Israel.
-It is my deepest development. conviction that the history made in growing extent all the nations of Asia were received by Chairman Mao and all the oppressed peoples of Asia to Party.

-small and medium size may obtain Premier Chou En-lai from the leaders a more intensive struggle for national and social liberation.
-The history of the cruel war, waged by the imperisends New Year greetings to the alistic invaders upon the brave and heroic Korean people, already gives striking evidence that the great Chinese nation is not allowing national freedom in Asia to become a plaything in the hands of the international warmongers.
+It is my deepest conviction that the history made in these and the coming years by your people will influence to an evergrowing extent all the nations of Asia still suffering under colonial or "independent" semi-colonial rule.
+Your victories and achievements will spur all the oppressed peoples of Asia to a more intensive struggle for national and social liberation.
+The history of the cruel war, waged by the imperialistic invaders upon the brave and heroic Korean people, already gives striking evidence that the great Chinese nation is not allowing national freedom in Asia to become a plaything in the hands of the international warmongers.
 Your country has always been and now is more than ever a decisive power in the political arena of Asia, and this influential power will even become more felt according to your progressive successses and achievements.

-I consider the history, past and present of your nation as a neverending source of study and research for a country which is fighting for national freedom and social equality
+I consider the history, past and present of your nation as a neverending source of study and research for a country which is fighting for national freedom and social equality.

 I made it my duty to learn all about the problems of your country and your people in order to foster understanding and friendship for the Chinese People's Republic, for the Communist Party under the gifted leadership of Mao Tse-tung, for the great revolution in changing the political, social, economic and cultural structure of your ancient people and for the powerful ally of all Asiatic nations fighting for freedom- the free people of popular-democratic China.
 To establish this kind of understanding and friendship within the ranks of the peace movement in Israelthat is the task I have set myself.
-FLIEZER ANATH